mayaanne/foundations/week-1/git-new-repo-github-pages-blog.md

 ## Step 5: Reflect
-By now your relection file (`myreflection.md`) should contain a bunch of seperate paragaphs about your reflections.
+By now your reflection file (`myreflection.md`) should contain a bunch of separate paragraphs about your reflections.
 Hopefully it contains some [markdown](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet) for titles and such.

 Add your reflections about the following.